 How To Grow Green Birdflowers

 These seeds have a hard seedcoat and can take a while to grow.
-To speed up the process, pour a tiny bit of boiling water on the seeds and then soaking them in warm water for 12-24 hours.
+To speed up the process, pour a tiny bit of boiling water on the seeds and then soak them in warm water for 12-24 hours.
 The seeds should be swollen by the time and will grow.
 You can also make a small nick in the seed coat with a sharp knife and soak for an additional 12 hours before sowing.
 The Green Birdflower grows best in sandy well-drained soil in the sun.

 So whether you find yourself in Western Australia, New South Wales, or even the United States, try growing one of these unusual plants yourself.
-The best place you can find seeds on Amazon.
+The best place you can find birdflower seeds is on Amazon.